-- 1. The IHSA will use the 2013-16 USA Gymnastics Men's J.O.
-Age Group Competition Program Level 9 rules with Illinois modifications. - 2.
-Optional rules are based on the FIG Code of Points with J.O. and IHSA modified exceptions listed in the Optional rules sections. - 3.
+- 1. The IHSA will use the 2021-24 USA Gymnastics Men's Development Program Competition Manual Level 9 rules with Illinois modifications. - 2.
+Optional rules are based on the FIG Code of Points with Development Program and IHSA modified exceptions listed in the Optional rules sections. - 3.
 Optional score calculation: - a.
-Dismount must count for Element Group Requirement. - b.
+Dismount must count for Element Group requirement. - b.
 Count the highest value part for each required Element Group credit first. - c.
 Count the highest remaining skills for maximum numbered parts. - d.
 Less than 6 recognized skills results in a 1.0 deduction from the "E" score for each missing part.
+For championship meets (where start values are flashed), deductions will be taken prior to flashing the start value for a routine that is short parts.

-Thus a 5-part routine results in a maximum "E" score of 5=4.5, 4=3.5, 3=2.5, 2=1.5, 1=0.5 - 4.
-Exercise Presentation Rules: - a.
-Small = 0.1, Medium = 0.2, Large = 0.3, Fall = 0.5, $\frac{1}{2}$ extra swing = 0.2, full extra swing = 0.3 - b.
-Because of the 10.0 maximum score and the corresponding reduction assigned to the Exercise Presentation (EP) score, (5.5) it is important that the judge become familiar with the reduced values of each medium and large deduction.
+- 4. Exercise Presentation Rules: - a.
+Small = 0.1, Medium = 0.2, Large = 0.3, Fall = 0.5, 1⁄2 extra swing = 0.2, full extra swing = 0.3. - b.
+Because of the 10.0 maximum score and the corresponding reduction assigned to the Exercise Presentation ("E" score, 5.8), it is important that the judge become familiar with the reduced values of each medium and large deduction.
 Almost all "EP" errors in the FIG Code of Points are listed as small, medium, large and fall deductions and can easily be converted to the appropriate reduced High School "EP".
-In general, when the FIG Code of Points or the USA Gymnastics J.O.
-Age Group Program book uses a numeric value for a deduction instead of the written small, medium, large or fall references, it should be converted to the appropriate "EP" deductions for high school.
+In general, when the FIG Code of Points or the USA Gymnastics Development Program book uses a numeric value for a deduction instead of the written small, medium, large or fall references, it should be converted to the appropriate "EP" deductions for high school.
 Some deductions will be kept the same and are identified in the text.